 For any mental health concerns you may wish to call the 24/7 NHS mental health response line for support and advice.
 Call them free on 0800 038 5300, any time day or night if you are worried about your own or someone else’s mental health.
 The team behind our 24/7 open access telephone response line will listen to you and determine how best to help.

-- The Early Help Hub will carry out extra checks with health, education and social care to ensure we are as well informed as we can be about the request
+- We will carry out extra checks with health, education and social care, to ensure the right support is offered

-- Your request, with the extra information, will be triaged (within 48 hours) by a team of professionals.
-They will help you to access the right service, or signpost you to the right support.
-Requesters and parents may be contacted for further information
+- Your request, with any extra information, will be looked at (within 48 hours).
+You may be contacted for further information, to ensure you access the right service, or signpost you and your family to the right support.

-- Requesters and the family will be informed of the outcome of the request by letter or email.
+- You will be informed of the outcome of the request by letter or email.

 Most issues can be resolved online, it's the quickest and most convenient way to get help.